yash97/library_new/README.md

 View their bookmarked books.

 At any given time, a student can borrow a max of 'N' number of books based on their educational level.
+Maximum number of books (N) that can be borrowed at any given time (Based on their educational level, Undergraduate - 2, Masters - 4, PhD - 6).

 View the overdue fines for his/her account.